Garda World Security Corporation Announces Extension of Expiration Time for its Cash Tender Offer for its Outstanding Senior Notes due 2025 Pursuant to the Change of Control Provisions of the Related Indenture

 MONTREAL, Oct.
-11, 2019 /CNW Telbec/ - Garda World Security Corporation (the "Company" or "GardaWorld") announced today that it has extended the Expiration Time (as defined in the Company's Offer to Purchase, dated September 13, 2019 (the "Statement")), of the Company's pending cash tender offer (the "Offer") for any and all of its outstanding U.S. dollar denominated 8.75% Senior Notes due 2025 (the "Notes") from 12:00 midnight, New York City time, at the end of the day on October 10, 2019 to 5:00 p.m., New York City time, on October 11, 2019 (such time and date, as it may be extended or earlier terminated, the "Expiration Time").
+15, 2019 /CNW Telbec/ - Garda World Security Corporation (the "Company" or "GardaWorld") announced today that it has extended the Expiration Time (as defined in the Company's Offer to Purchase, dated September 13, 2019 (the "Statement")), of the Company's pending cash tender offer (the "Offer") for any and all of its outstanding U.S. dollar denominated 8.75% Senior Notes due 2025 (the "Notes") from 5:00 p.m., New York City time, on October 11, 2019 to 5:00 p.m., New York City time, on October 18, 2019 (such time and date, as it may be extended or earlier terminated, the "Expiration Time").

-The Offer is being made upon the terms and subject to the conditions set forth in the Statement, as amended by this press release dated October 11, 2019.
+The Offer is being made upon the terms and subject to the conditions set forth in the Statement, as amended by the press release dated October 11, 2019 and this press release dated October 15, 2019.
 Notes tendered may be withdrawn at any time at or before the Expiration Time, but not thereafter, except as required by law.
 As of the date of this press release, US$166,845,000 aggregate principal amount of Notes, representing 26.7% of the Notes outstanding, have been tendered pursuant to the Offer.

 The Offer is being made pursuant to the indenture dated as of May 8, 2017 governing the Notes (as amended or supplemented to the date hereof, the "Indenture").
 The Indenture and the Notes provide that the Company must make an offer to repurchase Notes from holders in connection with the occurrence of a "Change of Control" (as defined in the Indenture), which offer, pursuant to the terms of the Indenture, may be made in advance of, and conditioned upon the occurrence of, such Change of Control.
 Upon consummation of the Stock Purchase (as defined below), a Change of Control will occur with respect to the Company.
 Accordingly, the Company is offering to purchase, in advance of and conditioned upon the occurrence of the Change of Control, any and all of the Notes at a purchase price of 101% of the principal amount thereof, plus accrued and unpaid interest up to, but not including, the Payment Date (as defined below) (the "Tender Offer Consideration").
 Pursuant to the Indenture, if the Stock Purchase and this Offer are completed, the Company will not be required to make any further offer to repurchase the Notes as a result of or in connection with the completion of the Stock Purchase.